 “You are quite right.
 By-the-bye do you ever visit the poor?” asked he.

-“Yes, but only when I think I ought, for I do not think any one would like to have company forced upon them continually, I know I don’t, & I don’t see why the poor should either!”
+“Yes, but only when I think I ought, for I do not think any one would like to have company forced upon them continually, I know I don’t, and I don’t see why the poor should either!”

 “Again you are right,” cried Harry enthusiastically, “I declare your ideas are just my own!”